BanditTech/WingmanReloaded/install/basic.md

 * This file is required in order to determine the current location
 * Default file location is configured as C:\ drive in a steam library
 * If not found you will see a warning message, Simply locate your file in your PoE install folder
+* The file will be located in the PoE install location in the Logs folder
 * Double check that you have local chat enabled In-Game, and it should now update when you zone change
+  * If the location stops updating, make sure to check again if local chat is enabled